sfinkenhdz/choose-your-own/choose/story_text_draft_2.md

 CHOICE2-CLOSEST GROUP:
   TEXT
   You know, I probably would have spent some time planning, but I appreciate your desire to get started.
-I think it is important to plan and make informed decisions, but sometimes it is too easy to spend too much time making the plan, and not enough executing it.
 We'll need to talk to everyone, so let's go!
   END

   OUTCOME3-GO TO DEFENSE/OFFENSE.